OfficeDev/generator-office/readme.md

 ## Running the Generated Site

-Office Add-ins must be hosted, even in development, in a HTTPS site.
+Office Add-ins must be hosted in a HTTPS site.
 Yo Office generates a [Browsersync](https://browsersync.io/) configuration file (`bsconfig.json`) that references a self-signed certificate.
 Your computer will need to trust the certificate before you can use the generated add-in.

-> **Important:** Before you continue with this Readme, take the following workaround steps (Windows):
+> **Important:** Before you continue with this Readme, take the following steps (Windows):
 >
->    1. Go to {project root}\certs.
+>    1. Go to {project root}\cert.
 >    2. Double-click ca.crt, and select **Install Certificate**.
 >    3. Select **Local Machine** and select **Next** to continue.
 >    4. Select **Place all certificates in the following store** and then select **Browse**.